Blog

 12. Access control system

-Depending on the complexity, an access control system may include the cost of the hardware itself, installation, fob keys, and annual subscription fees.
+An access control system helps secure your space and automate access.
+It typically includes the cost of the hardware itself, installation, fob keys, and annual subscription fees.
 Here is what Kisi estimates the cost of their access control system to be:

 • Locking hardware: $20-$900